Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Introduction

-$\triangleright$ RC: Although each section is generally well written, I think that the whole paper overall lacks a common thread.\\ \ \\ P: Probably most of these criticisms do not apply after the reduction/removal of the algorithmic part. }

-Systems of fixpoint equations over complete lattices, consisting of (mixed) least and greatest fixpoint equations, allow one to uniformly express a number of verification tasks.
-Notable examples come from the area of model-checking. \full{In fact, in order to express properties of infinite computations, specification logics almost invariably rely on some notion of recursion which leads to the use of fixpoints as key mathematical tool. } Invariant/safety properties can be characterised as greatest fixpoints, while liveness/reachability properties as least fixpoints.
-Using both least and greatest fixpoints leads to very expressive specification logics.
+Systems of fixpoint equations over complete lattices, consisting of (mixed) least and greatest fixpoint equations, allow one to uniformly express many verification tasks.
+Notable examples come from the area of model-checking.
+In fact, in order to express properties of infinite computations, specification logics almost invariably rely on some notion of recursion which leads to the use of fixpoints as key mathematical tool.

+Invariant/safety properties can be characterised as greatest fixpoints, while liveness/reachability properties as least fixpoints.
+Using both least and greatest fixpoints leads to expressive specification logics.
 The $\mu$-calculus~\cite{k:prop-mu-calculus} is a prototypical example, encompassing various other logics such as LTL and CTL.
 Another area of special interest for the present paper is that of behavioural equivalences, which typically arise as solutions of greatest fixpoint equations.
 The most famous example is bisimilarity that can be seen as the greatest fixpoint of a suitable operator over the lattice of binary relations on states (see, e.g.,~\cite{s:bisimulation-coinduction}).

-In the first part of the paper, after a general introduction to systems of equations over complete lattices, clarifying how the modal $\mu$-calculus, its probabilistic variants and bisimilarity can be viewed as examples, we develop a theory of approximation for systems of equations in the style of abstract interpretation.
-The general idea of abstract interpretation~\cite{cc:ai-unified-lattice-model,CC:SDPAF} is simple and effective.
-It consists of extracting properties of programs by defining an approximated program semantics over a so-called abstract domain, typically a complete lattice, whose elements can be seen as properties of the concrete semantics.
-Moving from the concrete to the abstract domain, on the one hand, allows one to focus on the program properties of interest, on the other hand, it is often essential to make the check effective.